 *Go Green with Kitchen Countertops

-We all want to go green and choose products that promote sustainability.
-But some are not aware that green products can now go as far as building materials for the home.
+We all want to go green and choose products promoting sustainability.
+But some are not aware green products can now go as far as building materials for the home.
 Is a green kitchen really possible?
 Maybe not every single part of the kitchen can be made from sustainable materials.
-But did you know that there are green alternatives for kitchen countertops?
+But did you know of the green alternatives available for kitchen countertops?
 Here are the options for a green, yet elegant kitchen countertop.

 1. Recycled Glass – Newest trend point to natural stone as the most popular choice for kitchen countertops.
 However, natural stones suc as granite, marble, and quartz are quarried and could actually deplete earth’s resources.
-A better alternative that would be eco-friendly are recycled glass slabs.
-These can be shards of glass from old windows, used wine or beer bottles, or broken dinnerware that are mixed into a binding material.
+A better, eco-friendly alternative is recycled glass slabs.
+These can be shards of glass from old windows, used wine or beer bottles, or broken dinnerware mixed into a binding material.
 Binding materials can be resins or cement-based binders.
 Depending on the color and design, these can actually be made to look like expensive natural stones.

-2. Bamboo or Reclaimed Wood - Some may argue that butcher’s block or wood countertops are green.
+2. Bamboo or Reclaimed Wood - Some may argue butcher’s block or wood countertops are green.
 Though trees can be grown, they take a while to mature and we normally consume faster than they grow.
 A more sustainable alternative would be bamboo countertops.
-Bamboo is grass that matures faster and does not die when harvested.
+Bamboo is grass with a faster maturation rate and it does not die when harvested.
 Another green option would be reclaimed wood or FSC-certified wood.
 Reclaimed wood are those salvaged from old homes which are actually saved rather than thrown away.
 Meanwhile, wood with certification from the Forestry Stewardship Council means it was not acquired from clear cutting.